-Argyll has Scotland's best hills, here are some to try!
+Argyll has Scotland's best hills; here are some to try!

 Dust down those walking boots!
-Argyll and the Isles offers unbeatable hill walking and climbing.
+Argyll and the Isles offer unbeatable hill walking and climbing.
 The region has a wealth of magnificent mountains, from Ben Lui in the Southern Highlands to Ben More on the island of Mull.
 Here are some classic Scottish hill walks in Argyll to tick off your hillwalking list!

 The Arrochar Alps